- Practice Areas

-Atlanta Trip and fall and slip and fall cases can result from spills or recent damage or something that has been there a long time, known as a static defense in the Law of Georgia.
+Atlanta slip and fall lawyers cases can result from spills or recent damage or something that has been there a long time, known as a static defense in the Law of Georgia.
 With a static defect, a key question will be whether the Plaintiff had been there before and seen the defect.
-If they have, the case is likely to be thrown out because they have the same knowledge of the danger that the landlord does and cannot claim to be ignorance.
+If they have, the case is likely to be thrown out because they have the same knowledge of the danger that the landlord does and cannot claim to be ignorant.

 A recent Georgia premises liability case arose when the plaintiff fell through the balusters of a railing around the front landing of a second-floor apartment.
 The plaintiff was visiting the apartment as the guest of the second-floor apartment’s tenant.
 He sued the tenant’s landlord, claiming that the balusters had been negligently constructed and maintained and didn’t comply with the correct building and safety codes.
 He argued that there was too big a gap in the balusters, and this gap was unreasonably dangerous.
 The trial court denied the defendant’s motion for summary judgment.

 They appealed.
 The appellate court explained that the fall happened in Statesboro.
 The apartment buildings were owned and operated by the defendant, who also constructed the complex back in 1975.
 The railing around the landing of the second floor was supported by balusters that had gaps between them wide enough for an adult to fall through them.